 It feels like we’re in the future, doesn’t it?
-We’re surrounded by incredible technologies, to the point we’ve grown used to them, if realize they exist, that is.
+We’re surrounded by incredible technologies, to the point we’ve grown used to them, to the point we may not realize they exist.
 Are learning and education also part of such groundbreaking future?
+Will students and teachers experience higher levels of engagement, effortlessly?
+Will leaders find paths for their communities to thrive, in ways and rates never before seen?

 And will we all have Artificial Intelligence to thank for thrusting us forward?